tdubik/VESpinner/README.md

 # VESpinner

-Spinner or ( as apple named it UIActivityIndicator) which you can modify to your needs.
+Spinner (or as apple named it UIActivityIndicator) which you can customize.

-### USage
+### Usage

     `CGFloat spinnerSize = 50.0;